fizzle77/JAFDTC/doc/README.md

 JAFDTC remembers the last airframe you selected and will return to that airframe the next time it is launched.

-#### Configuration List
+### Configuration List

 The bulk of the page is taken up by a list of defined configurations for the selected airframe.
 Each row in this list corresponds to a configuration.
 On the left side of a row is the name of the configuration and a brief summary of what it changes in the avionics.
 On the right side of the row is a set of icons that also indicate which systems the configuration modifies.
-The page only allows at most configuration to be selected at a time.
+Systems that are linked to other systems are shown with a small gold dot in the lower right corner. this page only allows at most configuration to be selected at a time.

 Double-clicking a row will open up the
 [System Editor Page](#system-editor-page)
 for the configuration that allows you to edit information in the configuration.
 Right-clicking on a row will bring up a context menu with additional options.

-#### Command Bar
+### Command Bar

 The command bar at the top of the page provides quick access to the operations you can perform on Configurations.
 The following screen shot shows the command bar in its "open" state (accessed